 - A pre-offer home inspection.
 Many home inspectors are offering a modified home inspection which is a walk-through with the buyer to alert them of any issues.
 This way you can remove your home inspection contingency with confidence.

 - If you feel you absolutely must have an inspection consider a fixed price addendum stating you will not have any recourse if non-cosemetic repairs are in excess of a fixed dollar amount.
 This may alleviate some risk for the seller.
 But realize it will be hard to compete with buyers completely waiving the home inspection.

 YouTube Video- FOX 25 News Reports On Waiving Home Inspections

 What If My Home Inspection Fails?

 Home inspections are not a pass or fail.
-It is an overview of a homes condition.
+It is an overview of the condition of a home.
 Maybe a home inspection reveals a lot more hidden problems than you were aware of initially.

 This is where your real estate agent can help.
 They are familiar with homes in this price range in a given community and what should be expected.
 This is where some common sense can prevail.

 A home priced at $200,000 in a community where the median home price of $425,000 is probably going to have lots of problems.
 Condition certainly impacts the price of a home.
 Alternatively, a home built 3 years ago should also have very few minor problems at best.